dreamer0719/simple_calculator/README.md

 ## Notices
 - You can either press **"Shift + 6"** on keybroad or **double-type "*"** on the calculator to perform **exponent** operation.
+- Please delete the output first before type in the next calculation.

 ## How To Download
 - **PLACE HOLDER**